west-indie/portfolio/src/content/projects/2025-the-noise.md

       caption: "Realtime shader pass overlay."
 ---

 *When The Noise Stops* is an experimental drama short film that blends themes of suspense and coming of age to convey its message about mental health.
-Recorded on a shoe-string budget, I composed and arranged the score and sound design that accents each scene; the result is a immersive soundscape that brings out the ethereal natures of the project as a whole.
+Recorded on a shoe-string budget, I composed and arranged the score and sound design that accents each scene; the result is a immersive soundscape that brings out the ethereal nature of the project as a whole.